-- 1. Contact BTU Line Design for all service ratings over 400 amps. - 2.
-All risers shall extend at least 6" below finished grade. - 3.
-No more than three (3) 90° elbows may be installed in any single service run from the power source to the metering point.
+• Contact BTU Line Design for all service ratings over 320 amps.

+• All metal risers shall extend at least 6" below finished grade.

+- No more than three (3) 90° elbows may be installed in any single service run from the power source to the metering point.
 Adding the 3rd elbow will reduce the maximum wire service lengths by 25%.
-Back-to-Back 90°- degree elbows are prohibited. - 4.
-Maximum Wire Service Length is the linear distance from the meter socket to the transformer connection. - 5.
-Prior to service being extended or a determination of CIAC amount for any commercial service, an electric load analysis must be provided to Line Design with enough detail to adequately size BTU's electric facilities.
+Back-to-Back 90° degree elbows are prohibited. - 2.
+Maximum Wire Service Length is the linear distance from the meter can to the transformer connection.